-5.5.4 Consideration of Sustainability Goals
+5.6.4 Consideration of Sustainability Goals

-The Developer shall summarize and report on the extent to which the EIS and the project have considered sustainability goals, as demonstrated by the following:
+The Developer shall summarize and report on the extent to which the EIS and the project have considered the principles of sustainable development and achieved sustainability goals.
+Provide a methodology and list of indicators used.
+The Developer shall also include a consideration of the following in preparing this section of the EIS:

-- The extent to which the development makes a positive overall contribution towards environmental, social, cultural and economic sustainability - locally, regionally, territorially, and nationally. - How the planning and design of the development have considered how it affects achieving sustainable development. - How monitoring, management and reporting systems have incorporated indicators of sustainability. - How the public and communities have been given opportunity to participate in and contribute to the planning and design of the development and that their views have been considered in the review process.
+- The extent to which the development makes a positive overall contribution towards environmental, social, cultural and economic sustainability locally, regionally, territorially, and nationally. - How the planning and design of the development have considered how it affects achieving sustainable development.

+- How monitoring, management and reporting systems have incorporated indicators of sustainability. - How the public and communities have been given opportunity to participate in and contribute to the planning and design of the development and that their views have been considered in the review process.